maheshsabnis/Blazmeanbatch3/reactjsapp/readme.md

   - The UI
     - Use Forms with Validations on Client-Side (Mandatory)
       - HTML 5 Validations
+        - All Editable elements and form MUST have 'name' attribute
+        - Best Practice recommendations
       - Custom Validations
+        - While implementing Custom Validations for Form, make sure that each element and its state property is validated separately
     - Plan for the Component Re-usability
       - Plan for UI of the Component
       - Data to be passed to the component